jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 # Introduction
 In most mainstream Object-Oriented programming languages, objects can only be instantiated through their constructors, which depends upon and requires knowledge of their concrete class types.
 [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) shifts the burden from the application code to a [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer), but it doesn't eliminate class dependency and knowledge.
 It just relocates it.

 The [Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) provide several techniques that encapsulate class details from the application or client code acquiring the object.
-However, the creation pattern mechanism depends upon and has knowledge of the class type.
-Each of the previous creational design patterns I've presented depends upon and has knowledge of the class type.
+However, the creation pattern mechanism itself depends upon and has knowledge of the class type.
+Each of the previous creational design patterns I've presented depends upon and has knowledge of the class type it is creating.

 We've seen about a half dozen creational pattern mechanisms that encapsulate the class type from the application/client code.
-One of them will suffice for most of your object instantiation needs, but if we ever desire to add a new class type into the design, which many [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) based patterns support, then the creational pattern will need to be updated as well.
+One of these previous patterns will suffice for most of your object creation needs, but if we ever desire to add a new class type into the design, which many [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) based patterns support, then the creational pattern will need to be updated as well.

 **Prototype** is our final creational design pattern.
 It has a trick up its sleeve.
 It doesn't depend upon or have knowledge of class types.
 Prototype doesn't acquire an object via a constructor directly.
 It acquires an object from an existing object of the type it desires.
 The constructor call has not disappeared.
-Prototype has found another place to stash it.
+Prototype has found another place to stash it, that is, within the concrete class itself.

 # Interpreter Grammar and Parser, Revisited
-The [Grammar](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-grammar) in the [Production Example](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html) for my [Interpreter Design Pattern Series](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) was pretty basic.
-The Scanner extracted [Keywords and Symbols](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#keywords-and-symbols) as alphanumerics, but it didn't provide any context.
-The [Parser](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-parser) determined the context.
+The [Grammar](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-grammar) in the [Production Example](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html) for my [Interpreter Design Pattern Series](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) was basic.
+The Scanner extracted [Keywords and Symbols](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#keywords-and-symbols) as alphanumerics, but it didn't provide any context other than determing an identifier.
+The [Parser](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-parser) determined the semantic context.

-Alphanumerics could be one of three categories in my Project Example's [Domain Specific Language](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html) (DSL).
+Alphanumeric identifiers could be one of three categories in my Project Example's [Domain Specific Language](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html) (DSL).
 The parser checked for each category in succession:
 * **Keywords** - Such as: `if`, `else`, `and`, `or` and `not`.
 These were identified and hardcoded directly in the parser.
-New keywords were very infrequent, but a few were added.
+New keywords were added very infrequent, but a few were subsequently added.
 I was usually able to add them to the parser implementation easily.
-* **Identifiers** - These were entities defined within the script executing the DSL.
+* **Variable/Function Names** - These were entities defined within the script executing the DSL.
 They were equivalent to variables or function names in most programming languages.
-When a new identifier was defined in the script, it along with its definition was added to a symbol table, which the parser subsequently checked.
+When a new identifier was defined in the script, it along with its definition was added to a symbol table, which the parser subsequently would query.
+If a name was found in the symbol table then its definition would be used.
-* **Class Names** - The DSL provided a structural framework organizing behavior across a set of objects identified by their class names.
+* **Class Names** - The DSL defined a structural framework organizing behavior across a set of objects identified by their class names.
 Most of the real work resided in the classes.
-The DSL was the structural framework that organized objects of the class types in different configurations allowing a finite set of elements to exhibit a near infinite number of behaviors based upon how they were configured.
-The parser would need to create object instances for those class types.
+The DSL was the structural framework that organized objects of the class types in different configurations allowing a relatively small set of elements to exhibit a near infinite number of behaviors based upon how they were configured.
+The parser needed to create object instances for those class types.
 A [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) would have sufficied, as seen in the `switch` statement in [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#factory-method), but that would mean that when a new class type was added, I would have had to update the `switch` statement in the factory used by the parser.
 I wanted to avoid updating the parser factory each time we added a class type, and I believe we added at least 50 class types over the lifespan of the project.
 I used Prototype to acquire class named objects, and I never had to update the parser when we added a new class type.

 # Prototype
 <img src="https://i1.pickpik.com/photos/426/49/136/thumb-favorite-hand-arm-preview.jpg" alt="Thumbs Up" title="Image Source: https://www.pickpik.com/human-right-hand-thumb-sign-favorite-hand-40472" width = "30%" align="right" style="padding: 35px;">